open/close all folders

 - Abusive Parents: According to Vincent, his father was an abusive drunk who frequently beat him up.
 Vincent would get shifted from foster home to foster home before winding up back with his father.

 - Alas, Poor Villain: Vincent's death is very touching.
 He sits down on the train dying from a bullet wound, and doesn't try to kill Max in his last moments like one might expect.
-He merely smiles wearily and wonders if anybody will notice that he's died.
+Instead of taking the seat closest to him, he chooses a seat where he'll be facing Max, if Max chooses to sit down.
+It's plain that he's hoping Max will at least try to talk to him, so he won't die completely alone.
+When Max tries to reassure him that they are almost at the next stop, implying that they can get Vincent medical attention, he merely smiles wearily and wonders if anybody will notice that he's died.

 - Animal Motifs: Wolves.
 Hell, he even looks like one!